atrof/TweetLikeTrump/README.md

 # TweetLikeTrump
-Funny mix of machine learning, some NLP techniques, Python (Flask) backend and Bootstrap.
+Funny mix of machine learning and some NLP techniques built with Python (Flask).

 Webapp is online: [TweetLikeTrump on Heroku](https://tweetliketrump.herokuapp.com)